Telecommuting at UW Oshkosh

 2. Employee completes the request form via the My UW System portal.
 Please review this tipsheet on how to complete the new form.

 3. Supervisor must approve the request.
 Please review this tipsheet on how to approve a request using the new form.
+Supervisors should also refer to the UW Oshkosh Telecommuting Guidelines for Supervisors as they review new requests for approval.

 Best Practices for Successfully Telecommuting